top of page

 What the PCBU must do

-In keeping with the overarching responsibility of a PCBU to provide a workplace free of potential harm to its people, leaders could do more to encourage workers to raise their voices by consistently soliciting their input and celebrating them for offering it.
+In keeping with the overarching responsibility of a PCBU to provide a workplace free of potential harm to its people, senior management could do more to encourage workers to raise their voices by consistently soliciting their input and celebrating them for offering it.
 It is already a legal requirement that a PCBU must consult with the people in its workforce on matters of health and safety.
 That begins with extending the topics for consultation to include psychosocial risks and hazards and encouraging discussion about them.

 Note